-MCA has statutory obligations to provide Search and Rescue (SAR) services in and around OREIs in UK waters,
+MCA has statutory obligations to provide Search and Rescue (SAR) services in and around OREIs in UK waters.
+In addition, the MCA must consider the risk to mariners who may wish to transit an offshore renewable development or find themselves in the vicinity of a development in an emerging situation or in adverse weather conditions.

-Turbine layout designs must be designed to allow safe transit through OREIs by SAR helicopters operating at low altitude in bad weather, and those vessels (including rescue craft) that decide to transit through them.
-Developers should therefore carry out further site specific assessment to build on previous assessments to assess the proposed locations of individual turbine devices, substations, platforms and any other structure within the wind farm or tidal/wave array.
+Turbine layouts must be designed to allow safe transit through OREIs by SAR helicopters operating at low altitude in bad weather, and those vessels (including rescue craft) that decide to transit through them.
+Developers should therefore carry out further site-specific assessment to build on previous assessments to assess the proposed locations of individual turbine devices, substations, platforms and any other structure within the wind farm or tidal/wave array.
 This assessment should include the potential impacts the proposed location may have on navigation and SAR activities.
 Liaison with the MCA is encouraged as early as possible following this assessment which should aim to show that risks to vessels and/or SAR helicopters are minimised and include proposed mitigation measures.

 Risk assessments for proposed layouts should build on earlier work conducted as part of the Navigation Risk Assessment and the mitigations identified as part of that process.
 Where possible, this original assessment should be referenced to confirm where information or the assessment remains the same or can be further refined due to the later stages of project development.
 Risk assessments should present sufficient information to enable the MCA to adequately understand how the risks associated with the proposed layout have been reduced to ALARP.
-The MCA’s Methodology for Assessing the Marine Navigational Safety & Emergency Response Risks of Offshore Renewable Energy Installations (OREI)” should be followed as part of this assessment.
+The MCA’s Methodology document should be followed as part of this assessment.

 In order to minimise risks to surface vessels and/or SAR helicopters transiting through an OREI, structures (turbines, substations etc) must be aligned and in straight rows or columns.
-Multiple lines of orientation provide alternative options for passage planning and for vessels and aircraft to counter the environmental effects oni.e. sea state, tides, currents, weather, and visibility.
+Multiple lines of orientation provide alternative options for passage planning and for vessels and aircraft to counter the environmental effects on manoeuvring i.e. sea state, tides, currents, weather, and visibility.

+Developers should plan for at least two consistent lines of orientation for every offshore renewable energy project with floating and/or surface piercing devices, in order to satisfy the safety of navigation and search and rescue requirements in the UK.
+The MCA will not consider any layout proposals with just one line of orientation without supporting documentation which fully justifies any reduction of this standard, to the satisfaction of MCA.

+Where just one line of orientation is proposed, a safety justification must be provided which clearly demonstrates why fewer than two lines should be acceptable from both the safety of navigation and UK’s Search and Rescue perspectives.
+The safety justification should include a risk comparison against two or more lines of orientation.
+Discussion must also take place with the MCA on any potential improvements which can be made to the proposed layout, or any potential secondary lines within the site, and to discuss any additional risk mitigation measures which may be required as a result.
+In no circumstances, will a layout with no lines of orientation be acceptable to the MCA.

+Micrositing should be carried out in such a way which has the least impact on the overall layout and should be discussed with MCA on a case by case basis.

+Where multiple OREI sites have adjacent boundaries, including extensions to existing sites, due consideration must be given to the requirement for lines of orientation which allow a continuous passage for vessels and/or SAR helicopters through both sites, whilst still maintaining plans for at least two lines of orientation.